sfc-gh-mpeters/snowflake-cdap-plugins/docs/SnowflakeRunSQL-action.md

 ### Credentials

-**Username:** User identity for connecting to the specified database.
+**Username:** Username to use to connect to your Snowflake account.

-**Password:** Password to use to connect to the specified database.
-Not necessary for Key Pair or OAuth2 authentication.
+**Password:** Password to use to connect to your Snowflake account.
+Not necessary for key pair or OAuth2 authentication.

 ### Key Pair Authentication

-**Key Pair Authentication Enabled:** If true, plugin will perform Key Pair authentication.
+**Key Pair Authentication Enabled:** If true, plugin will perform key pair authentication.

 **Private Key:** Private key contents.